 Mailchimp also offers a more flexible interface with which to design HTML emails and they’ll also host the images for you.
 Aweber does not offer an image hosting service as far as I can tell.

-Overall however, even though I like MailChimp’s interface better, their website is slower than Aweber’s because of all of the graphical functionality baked into the UI.
+Overall however, I like MailChimp’s interface better even though their website is a bit slower than Aweber’s because of all of the graphical functionality baked into the UI.

 Who Has Better Email Tracking?